 The term “AI stocks” generally refers to stocks and companies that are investing in the AI space.
 This could be companies that are using generative AI, or companies that are building the infrastructure that helps support the growth of this sector.

-There are many ways to seek returns while stock trading, but one of the most common is identifying successful and potentially profitable companies that are relatively undervalued.
+There are different ways investors may attempt to benefit from stock trading, but one of the most common is identifying potentially profitable companies that are relatively undervalued.

 One reason to invest in AI stocks is the same way that you might be investing in technology stocks in general.
 There is no denying that the demand for artificial intelligence has exploded over the past several years.
-Investing in the companies that are driving the AI boom may yield returns.
-But investors should also be prepared for some volatility in this space, owing to the rapid pace of innovation and steep competition.
+Investing in the companies that are driving the AI boom offers the potential for returns, though they are not guaranteed.
+But investors should also be prepared for some volatility and potential losses in this space, owing to the rapid pace of innovation and steep competition.

 It’s notable that in August of 2025, the Securities and Exchange Commission (SEC) announced the formation of a new AI-focused task force, to enable the regulatory body to enhance its own efficiency and ability to regulate markets increasingly inclusive of AI technology.

-Here is a look at some of the top AI stocks by market capitalization, as of October 2025, along with 1-year returns.
+Here is a look at some of the top AI stocks by market capitalization, as of March 2026, along with one-year returns.

 Nvidia (NVDA)